Tim bicycling up a hill in Death Valley with his full cross country touring rig

 About Tim Oey

 Tim runs ZeroW.org to help people learn how to save spaceship Earth's life support system by pursuing Zero Waste -- saving our environment, oceans, climate, money, and lives.
 Zero Waste means working to eliminate trash and pollution and doing our best to Reduce, Reuse, and Recycle.
 All waste is money lost.
-His household of 3 humans and 2 dogs is down to about a quart of trash a month.
+His household of 2 humans and 2 dogs got down to a quart of trash a month.
 His solar powered electric home generates more electricity than it consumes and his transportation is almost fossil fuel free as well -- mainly bicycles and an electric car.
 In 2019 he did a 5000 mile business trip by bicycle from San Francisco to Boston to deliver 254 talks across the US about Oceans, Plastic, Climate Change, and Kids.

 Bicycling is one of the most impactful ways to go Zero Waste and it's fun!
 Riding a bike instead of driving a car in the US can save you $1,000,000 over a lifetime.
 That's a lot of money!
 Also along the "Zero" theme, Vision Zero is an international effort to eliminate all traffic fatalities and severe injuries.
 This involves re-engineering transportation facilities and better educating everyone.
 On the facilities side Tim serves on the Sunnyvale Bicycle and Pedestrian Commission and the VTA Bicycle and Pedestrian Committee.
 On the education side Tim is a certified League of American Bicyclists Cycling Instructor who loves to teach people how to bicycle safely.
 He teaches private and group lessons through Bicycle Solutions, middle school kids and parents through Wheel Kids, and everyone else through his full time work at Silicon Valley Bicycle Coalition.